The Art and Science of Fundraising Videos: How Visual Storytelling Drives Action

 💡 Tip: If a dog or cat photobombs your shot, just roll with it.
 Animals in videos lift engagement anyway!

-How about if one day you are: You’re about to pitch your fundraising video to a group of possible donors.
+Picture this: You’re about to pitch your fundraising video to a group of potential donors.
 You’ve rehearsed every word, the video is queued up, and your laptop is ready.

 Then, disaster strikes.